These Swiss brothers went from selling waffles to blockchain finance

 “It is an investment in seemingly new technology, although the blockchain has existed since the 1990s, with huge upside potential,” Andrea-Franco said.
 “Compared to regular investments, the yield is much higher.
 Further, it is expected that the technology will disrupt the banking and insurance industry within the next years.”

-As with all high levels of reward, however, there is are dangers.
+As with all high-reward endeavors, however, there are dangers.

 “Compared to regular investments, one should define what regular means,” Nicolo said.
 “As the blockchain market is not set yet — compared to a human being’s life, we think about it as a baby of three months old — there is a potentially higher risk to investing in such projects, as there are not yet mechanisms in place to judge and rate such projects.
 This has to develop and to set within the next months and years.
 This means that there is a potential higher risk for investors.”